 Note: MCSD buses are equipped with video/audio cameras for security purposes.
 Students are being taped during their ride.
-These tapes may be used to determine violations of the Student Conduct and Discipline Code.
+These tapes may be used to determine violations of the Code of Student Conduct.
 Only authorized school personnel can view a bus video/audio recording, when the need arises, due to the protection of other students' privacy.